 The trailers come in a wide range of styles.
-A typical on is shown of the right here.
+A typical one is shown on the right here.

 In reading 'Before you Install' this issue is raised in detail.

 Latch is bolted underneath the winch platform.

 It is important that the latch is fully supported - not just hanging out in space.
 An impact (say with the wharf) can bend the latch Base Plate.
 Where there is no support we have the 'Latch Support' which is part of the 'Wedge Kit'.